 Concurring opinion: Sometimes a judge votes with the majority of the court on the outcome of a case, but wants to write a separate concurring opinion (or "concurrence").
 For example, a "concurrence in the judgment" may give different reasons for reaching the same conclusion.
 Other justices may join a concurring opinion written by a justice.

-Court of appeals: The thirteen courts of appeals are federal courts that hear appeals "“ mostly from federal district (i.e., trial) courts, but also from federal administrative agencies.
+Court of appeals: The thirteen courts of appeals are federal courts that hear appeals, mostly from federal district (i.e., trial) courts, but also from federal administrative agencies.
 Of all the cases the Supreme Court hears, the vast majority come from federal courts of appeals.
 A court of appeals is often referred to by the name or number of its circuit (for example, “the U.S. Court of Appeals for the 9th Circuit” or just “the 9th Circuit”).

-CVSG: When the Court is deciding whether to grant certiorari in a case and thinks the view of the federal government might be relevant or useful — even though the United States is not a party — it can call for the view of the Solicitor General (hence the acronym “CVSG”).
+CVSG: When the Court is deciding whether to grant certiorari in a case and thinks the view of the federal government might be relevant or useful — even though the United States is not a party — it can call for the view of the Solicitor General (“CVSG”).
 The Solicitor General then files a brief in the case expressing the views of the United States government.
 Although a CVSG is technically an invitation, the Solicitor General always treats it as a command.

 Docket: The calendar of cases that the Court is scheduled to hear is known as the docket.
 A case is “docketed” when it is added to the docket, and it is given a "docket number" at that time.
 The Court's docket shows all the official actions in that case, such as the filing of briefs and orders from the Court.